Polyfolds: A First and Second Look: Strong bundles and Fredholm sections

 Indeed, the sc$^0$-property of these operators is a formalization of the fact that linear differential operators of degree $d$ are bounded as operators between appropriate function spaces (e.g.\ H\"older or Sobolev spaces), with a difference of $d$ in the differentiability index.
 The regularizing property, in this context, is simply the statement of elliptic regularity.
 Finally, the elliptic estimates for an operator and its dual generally hold on all scales similar to the boundedness above, and this implies the Fredholm property on all scales. \end{example}

 Next, we need a notion of a nonlinear Fredholm map on sc-Banach spaces that allows for an implicit function theorem for sc$^1$ maps with surjective linearization.
 This cannot simply be obtained by adding ``sc-'' in appropriate places to the classical definition of Fredholm maps since the implicit function theorem is usually proven by means of a contraction property in a suitable reduction.
 Since the contraction will be iterated to obtain convergence, it needs to act on a fixed Banach space rather than between different levels of an sc-Banach space.
-In classical nonlinear Fredholm theory, this contraction form follows from the continuity of the differential in the operator norm, and in particular continuity of the differential in the operator topology is indeed necessary to obtain the contraction property which allows to use Banach's fixed point theorem.
+In classical nonlinear Fredholm theory, this contraction form follows from the continuity of the differential in the operator norm, and, in particular, continuity of the differential in the operator topology is indeed necessary to obtain the contraction property which allows one to use Banach's fixed point theorem.
 However, for the generalized Cauchy-Riemann operators involved in the description of holomorphic curve moduli spaces, this stronger differentiability will not hold as soon as their domain contains gluing parameters which act on functions by reparametrization.
-This issue is resolved in \cite[Def.3.6]{HoferWysockiZehnder2}\footnote{ The following definition is actually not explicitly given in the current work of HWZ.
-It is obtained from the definition of a polyfold Fredholm section of a strong bundle as the special case of a section in a trivial bundle with trivial splicing. } by making the contraction property a part of the definition of Fredholm maps.
+This issue is resolved in \cite[Def.3.6]{HoferWysockiZehnder2}\footnote { The following definition is not explicitly given in the current work of HWZ.
+It is obtained from the definition of a polyfold Fredholm section of a strong bundle as the special case of a section in a trivial bundle with trivial splicing. } by making the contraction property a part of the definition of Fredholm maps.\footnote { Note that a classical ``contraction property'' would be an estimate such as \eqref{contraction} for some $\theta<1$.
+However, Fredholm stability (preservation of the contraction property under appropriate perturbations) turns out to require this kind of estimate for arbitrarily small contraction factors $\theta>0$, just allowing for $\theta$-dependent domains. }

 \begin{definition} Let $\Phi:\E\to\F$ be a $sc^\infty$ map between sc-Banach spaces $\E, \F$.
 Then $\Phi$ is {\bf sc-Fredholm at $\mathbf{0}$} if the following holds: \begin{enumerate} \item $\Phi$ is {\bf regularizing as germ}: For every $m\in\N$ there exists $\epsilon_m>0$ such that $\Phi(e)\in F_{m+1}$ and $\|e\|_{E_m}\leq \epsilon_m$ implies $e\in E_{m+1}$. \item There exists an sc-Banach space $\W$ and sc-isomorphisms (i.e.\ linear $sc^0$ bijections) $h:\E \to \R^k\times\W$ and $g:\F \to \R^\ell\times\W$ for some $k,\ell\in\N_0$ such that